 EMERGENCY OVERFLOW: An overflow pipeline at the top of the wetwell is proposed to be installed to provide protection to the pumping station and equipment in the event of station overflows.
 If power fails, the emergency generator will start, providing full power to the pumping station.
 If the emergency generator further fails to operate, the emergency storage will provide one hour of storage at peak flow.
 After this storage is consumed, the sewage will overflow from an emergency overflow located near the top of the wetwell to protect the pumping station.
 In accordance with MECP, the overflow will be metered through a meter appropriate for a partially submerged pipe, such as a Khrone Tidalflux magnetic flow meter, and shall include a valve, such as a flap gate, to reduce the potential for odour emissions during normal operations from the overflow location.
-The overflow location will need to be identified during the design phase of the project.
+The overflow location will need to be identified during the preliminary phase of the project and will require MECP and other approvals as appropriate.

 FORCEMAIN SIZE: In accordance with the MECP Guidelines and Peel Guidelines, the forcemains should be designed for flow velocities from 0.8 m/s to 3.0 m/s.
 Maintaining a minimum velocity is critical in a forcemain since lower velocities will result in settling of sediment within the lines.
 Based on the Sanitary Design (Drawing SAN-1), twin 300 mm forcemains are proposed.
-The forcemain is approximately 864 m long from the SPS to a sanitary manhole located upstream of the existing 1,650 mm diameter trunk sewer.
-This shorter length of forcemain is not be as susceptible to damage from water hammer pressures.
+The veolocity at the peak flow rate of 312.2 L/s will be 2.21 m/s.
+For robustness reasons, the SPS has been designed for flows up to 378.8 L/s, which results in a velocity of 2.68 m/s.
+These velocities are within the acceptable range in the guidelines.
+The forcemain is approximately 820 m long from the SPS to a sanitary manhole located upstream of the existing 1,650 mm diameter trunk sewer.
+This shorter length of forcemain is not susceptible to damage from water hammer pressures.
 However, the station will be equipped with protection against transient phenomena.

 PHASES OF DEVELOPMENT: Since the Development is anticipated to be completed in phases, the SPS should be able to accommodate the needs.
-Based on the minimum velocity criteria (>0.8 m/s) for the forcemain, the minimum sewage flowrate in the forcemain should be 57 L/s which translates to a population of about 4,500 (approx. 600 units) of this development.
+Based on the minimum velocity criteria (>0.8 m/s) for the forcemain, the minimum sewage flowrate in the forcemain should be 57 L/s which translates to a population of about 4,500 (approx. 1600 apartment units).
 The estimated sewage flowrates for each phase and corresponding pump sizes will be analyzed during the detailed design phase.
+For the initial development phases which will have low flows, a strategy will be developed which could include a jockey pump and a temporary, smaller forecemain.